 27 Brattle St.

-Enter Crema Café and be engulfed in a welcoming environment highlighted by a smiling staff, communal tables, and the scent of freshly baked pastries.
-Made from scratch daily, Crema’s sweet treats tempt customers as they wait in line to place their orders.
-Who could resist a delectable French macaron (flavors change daily) or a chocolate walnut mudslide cookie?
-The café’s savory options are just as tantalizing.
-Be sure to try the spinach artichoke grilled chicken sandwich, prepared with a creamy artichoke spread and wilted spinach, and pressed on homemade focaccia; or the southwest salad, a corn and black bean salad on a bed of red cabbage and mixed greens with tomatoes, queso fresco, fried tortilla strips, and a chipotle-buttermilk dressing.
+Enter Crema Café into a welcoming environment highlighted by a smiling staff, communal tables, and the scent of fresh-baked pastries.
+Made from scratch daily, Crema’s sweet treats tempt customers as they wait in line to place orders.
+Who could resist a delectable French macaroon (flavors change daily) or a mudslide cookie?
+The savory options are just as tantalizing.
+Be sure to try the house roasted turkey and jicama slaw sandwich, with avocado, bacon, mayo, and ancho chili vinaigrette on toasted homemade boule, or the Thai peanut salad, a Napa cabbage slaw on a bed of romaine lettuce with cucumbers, fresh basil, crushed peanuts, and peanut-ginger dressing.
 Featuring gleaming hardwood floors, an exposed brick wall, and local artwork, Crema Café is a stunning neighborhood spot.

 40 Brattle St.

-Fans of the silver screen have been catching flicks at the Brattle since 1953, when Brent Haliday and Cyrus Harvey Jr. premiered with the German film Der Hauptmann von Köpenick.
+Fans of the silver screen have been catching flicks at the Brattle since 1953, when Brent Haliday and Cyrus Harvey, Jr., premiered the German film Der Hauptmann von Köpenick.
 Showing classic, independent, foreign, and art-house films, this not-for-profit theater—one of a vanishing breed—is best known for its eclectic and repertory format.
-Housed in a barnlike meeting hall, this is one of the few remaining movie theaters to use rear projection, with the projector located behind the screen rather than behind the audience.
+Housed in a barnlike meeting hall, this is one of the few remaining movie theaters to use rear projection, with the projector behind the screen rather than behind the audience.